 Travelling across China can be pretty tough for first-timers, and even tougher if you are short on cash.
 Let’s face it, the days of having supremely cheap travel in China are long gone and just a distant memory.
 Prices for food, airline tickets and hotels are gradually increasing, with China’s economy and tourism picking up steam over the last thirty years.
-But with a little travel planning and research, you can have a blast and experience a cozy trip to this Asian hub, without having to starve to yourself or sleep on crappy beds.
-Read on for some important China travel tips for first-time visitors.
+But with a little travel planning and research, you can have a blast and experience a cosy trip to this Asian hub, without having to starve to yourself or sleep on crappy beds.
+Read on for some important China budget travel tips for first-time visitorchis.

 A guest post by Jason Blondo

-10 China Travel Tips
+10 China Budget Travel Tips

 2. Book your airline tickets on a Chinese trip planning site